Indianapolis Violent Crimes Lawyer

 Crimes involving harm or threats of harm against another person are serious infractions in Indiana.
 Law enforcement officials, prosecutors, judges, and juries can be difficult parties to convince of a defendant’s innocence when it comes to violent crimes.
 The defense lawyer you retain can make a big difference in the outcome of your case.
 Banks & Brower have the knowledge and experience to provide comprehensive and strategic legal counsel for cases involving alleged battery or violent crime.
 When you’re facing dire consequences for an alleged crime, seek our legal representation immediately.

-During a free consultation with one of our criminal attorneys, you can learn your rights and potential legal options under law.
+During a free consultation with one of our Indianapolis criminal defense lawyers, you can learn your rights and potential legal options under law.
 There could be defense strategies at your disposal, such as self-defense, defense of others, defense of property, or consent.
 A free conversation with one of our lawyers could open your eyes to your opportunities for defense, a plea deal, reduced penalties, or even the dismissal of the case against you.
 As soon as you can make a phone call following an arrest for battery, call (317) 870-0019 to get in touch with Banks & Brower.
 We want to fight for your rights.